JeffreySarnoff/SaferIntegers.jl/README.md

 ## SaferIntegers

-Many calculations proceed without incident.
+Many calculations proceed without unsafe action
-Some calcuations proceed, avoiding incidents.
+Some calcuations proceed avoiding unsafe acts.

-Most calculations proceed, often without incident.
+Most calculations proceed safely much of the time.
+Some calculations proceed until there is an unsafe act.
-Some calculations proceed unless they encounter an incident and do not proceed.
+Some calculations proceed unless there is an unsafe act.

 ^  prefer these ^